sathwika-13-reddy/digital_electronics_internship/README.md

 - Contains six independent NOT gates (inverters) in a single 14-pin DIP package.

-Each gate inverts the input logic level: Output = NOT(Input).
+- Each gate inverts the input logic level: Output = NOT(Input).

-Operates with a wide supply voltage range: typically 4.75V to 5.25V.
+- Operates with a wide supply voltage range: typically 4.75V to 5.25V.

-Commonly used in digital logic circuits for signal inversion, waveform shaping, and logic level shifting
+- used in digital logic circuits for signal inversion, waveform shaping, and logic level shifting

 # Applications:
 - Signal inversion